richard-w1/Restaurant-Finder-Hungri/README.md

 # How to use

-Run java/database/new_schema.sql to set up the database.
+1. Run java/database/new_schema.sql to set up the database.

-java/database/restaurants.sql includes mock data for example restaurants but you can insert your own into the database.
+2. Run java/database/restaurants.sql to include mock data for example restaurants.
+You can insert your own into the database.

-Run java/src/main/java/com/techelevator/Application.java to start the server.
+3. Run java/src/main/java/com/techelevator/Application.java to start the server.

-The server should be hosted on http://localhost:3000/
+4. The server should be hosted on http://localhost:3000/

+5. Congratulations!
 From the splash page you can create your Username and Password, and filter restaurants in the database by location, as well other features.

 # Credits